 Yin and Yang in some ways are self-balancing.
 Its co-existence and dependence on each other makes its concept that is easy to understand but difficult to fully embrace.

 It is based on the idea of dualism, which states that all things have opposing forces that balance each other.

 Yin and Yang represent the two opposite, yet complementary forces in the universe and in the beginning stages of the concept, are often symbolized by a black-and-white circle.

 Yin and Yang In Everyday Life

 In Chinese medicine, Yin and Yang are used to explaining why some things work together and why some things don’t.
 In Emei Qigong’s Level 2 Training, we also learn why some people are more successful than others.

 In relating Yin and Yang to Traditional Chinese Medicine, (TCM), winter is considered the most Yin season.
 It is associated with stillness, darkness, and introspection.
 It is a time to slow down, rest, and conserve energy.
 Eat warm, cooked foods, and nurture yourself.
-I have personally found that eating a more vegetarian-based diet in the winter helps me to harmonize with the energy of the season.
+I have personally found that eating a more vegetarian-based diet in the winter helps me harmonize with the season's energy.